MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 ## Important information for international students and visitors

-Prospective international students and visitors should be in touch with Andy Wickert and [International Student and Scholar Services](https://isss.umn.edu/) at the University of Minnesota.
+Prospective international students and visitors to the University of Minnesota should be in touch with Andy Wickert and [International Student and Scholar Services](https://isss.umn.edu/) at the University of Minnesota.

 ## Important information for prospective students